nalmarazgutierrez/STAR-WARS-Challenge/README.md

 ### Dependencies

-- Go to project directory (KEEN-CHALLENGE).
+- Go to project directory (STAR-WARS-Challenge).
 Run `npm install` in project directory.
 This will install server-related dependencies such as `express`.
 - `cd client` and run `npm install`.
 This will install client dependencies (React).

 ### Development